Want to motorbike from Chiang Mai to Pai? My trip was one of the most fun adventures I had while visiting the city!

 Chiang Mai To Pai Bus

 There are two options which come under ‘the bus’.
-If you’re backpacking around Thailand on a budget trip you might want to look into jumping on a bus to Pai too.
+If you’re backpacking around Thailand on a budget trip, you might want to look into taking a bus to Pai too.

-There are two companies that I know run this service.
-The first is AYA Service, mentioned above and the second is Prem Pracha.
+The first is AYA Service, mentioned above, and the second is Prem Pracha.
 The latter is who we went with when we returned to Chiang Mai.

 ✔️ Prem Pracha: 150 THB one-way, from 6:30 am to 17:30 pm every hour.

-Although you can book these tickets direct with the company you might find it easier to book online via a reputable company.
+Although you can book these tickets directly with the company, you might find it easier to book online via a reputable company.
 The best online company to book transportation is 12Go Asia.

-A great company to use to get around Indonesia is 12Go.
-They aim to help travellers from around the world get from point A to point B trouble-free and with a high-quality service guarantee!
-So, if you’re coming from other areas in Indo, you might want to use these guys!
+A great company to use for travel is 12Go.
+They aim to help travellers from around the world get from point A to point B, trouble-free, with a high-quality service guarantee!

-They will book you on the Prem Pracha service although they will add a service charge so it becomes a little more expensive.
-But, it’s hassle-free, so it depends on how you’re feeling I guess!
+They will book you on the Prem Pracha service, though they will add a service charge, which will make it a little more expensive.
+But it’s hassle-free, so it depends on how you’re feeling, I guess!

 ✔️ Local Bus: 100 THB one-way, departs from Arcade Bus Station (New Terminal).